nocturne-xyz/v1-trusted-setup/README.md

 ## Nocturne V1 Trusted Setup

 This repo serves as a record of all contributions to Nocturne V1's trusted setup.
-All zkeys and transcripts made available in a public S3 bucket so that anyone may independently verify them.
+All zkeys and transcripts are made available in a public S3 bucket, so that anyone may independently verify them.

 Parameters for the following three circuits were made for the trusted setup: